 Orthopedic problems such as Hip Dysplasia and Patellar Luxation have also been reported.
 Breeders can reduce the incidence of both Hip Dysplasia and Patellar Luxation by the help of their veterinarian.
 Dames and sires’ hips can be X-rayed and knees can be palpated.

 Breeding decisions can then be made with all health results.

 Now and In the Future

 Because of the popularity of this breed, many dogs have been produced with less than perfect health.
-Allergies and ear problems are ubiquitous, and even umbilical hernias, and severe dental problems are not uncommon.
+Allergies and ear problems are ubiquitous, and even umbilical hernias and severe dental problems are not uncommon.

-There is also a growing trend towards creating smaller and smaller dogs.
+There is also a growing trend in creating smaller and smaller dogs.
 This dwarfing down to produce tiny dogs well below the standards of the main kennel clubs of the world has led to breeders coining new names for these mini versions of the standard Shih Tzu such as “teacup, miniature, and Imperials” to command higher prices.

 With all due respect to breeders, though, much of this trend has been encouraged and demanded by consumers wanting smaller and smaller dogs.
 Whether these small versions of the standard Shih Tzu become a new breed, as some would like, or remain as part of the Shih Tzu breed, remain to be seen.

 European Shih Tzu dogs tend to be slightly larger than their American counterparts, but even in Europe, the demand for smaller versions of the breed is growing and thriving as a result of American imports.